njriordan/angular-github-search/README.md

-# GitHub Repo Search - Angular Fundamentals
+# GitHub Repo Search - Angular

 ## Background

-This repo contains a project I completed as part of Microsoft's [DEV314x Angular Fundamentals](https://www.edx.org/course/angular-fundamentals-2) course.
-The idea was to create a single-page application using Angular that would allow users to search for GitHub repositories.
+This repo contains a project I completed as part of Microsoft's [DEV315x Advanced Angular](https://www.edx.org/course/advanced-angular-2) and [DEV314x Angular Fundamentals](https://www.edx.org/course/angular-fundamentals-2) courses.
+The idea was to create a single-page application using Angular that would allow users to perform searches using the GitHub search API.

 ## Features

+### Topics covered in DEV315x Advanced Angular
+* Forms: Template-Drive Forms, Reactive Forms, Validation.
+* Advanced features of Observables and RxJS.
+* Component interaction.
+* Custom pipes and directives.
+* Angular Univerasal and isomorphic rendering.

+### Topics covered in DEV314x Angular Fundamentals
 * TypeScript.
 * Creation and use of services.
 * Creation and use of components.